zinx28/Account-Creator/README.md

 	then add it to your server!

 	Now your discord bot is set up!
-# Please Dont Skid This Please
+# Please note:

-NOTE : YOU CAN EDIT THIS TO MAKE YOU OWN THING WHAT MIGHT NOT BE NOTHING LIKE FORTNITE
+models/a.js was not mine please just add your own stuff in there ofc YOU CAN EDIT THIS TO MAKE YOU OWN JUST DONT SKID IT